 But the quest was still not ended, for Boston had won its game, but winning the pennant depended on Detroit’s loosing, and they were still alive in the second game of a double header.
 If Detroit won, the Sox would face them in a one-game playoff.

 Red Sox players anxiously huddled around transistor radios in the clubhouse for hours.
 Champagne corks popped only after Detroit finally lost.

 The impossible had happened — the Boston Red Sox were going to the World Series.

 Like many Quixotic quests, this one did not end in total victory.
 The 1967 World Series went seven games, but in the end Saint Louis prevailed.
 The Sox would have to wait until 2004 to break the fabled curse of the Bambino.

 But the 1967 season brought New England baseball back to life.
 Never again would the Sox languish in the cellar.
 Jim Lonborg won the year’s Cy Young Award, Yastrzemski batting’s Triple Crown, first baseman George Scott a Gold Glove and Dick Williams, Manager of the Year.
-The hearts of Red Sox fans beat proud even without a World Series title for their team had remained true to its glorious quest.
-As Quixote says in the song “Impossible Dream,” that is what matters.

 - You can hear the song sung by Richard Kiley on YouTube.
 Lyrics are here.